DavtabaseDave/DentistryDocx/Intro/Data-Dictionary/Stored-Procedures.md

 0. Mark any applicants who've mysteriously disappeared as Inactive as they may reappear and  we don't want to lose their local data (UCAS ONLY)
 0. re-activate any applicants who've reappeared (UCAS ONLY)
-0. regardless of inactivity or not merge the applicants details 0.update or insert new decisions (but only where applicant is known)
+0. regardless of inactivity or not merge the applicants details
+0. update or insert new decisions (but only where applicant is known)